phuang1024/bulonebot/README.md

 # Bulonebot

-Mr. Bulone is a great english teacher.
+Mr. Bulone is a great teacher.
 Why?

 - Explains everything clearly.
 - Gives students a lot of freedom, which causes them to learn more.